ENCCS/max-coe-workshop/content/day5/yambo-tutorial.md

 ```

 This will create a new input file and run it.
 The calculation databases and the human-readable files will be put in separate directories.
 Check the location of the report `r-*` file and the log `l-*` files, and inspect them while the calculation runs.
-For simplicity you could just type
+For simplicity you can just type
 ```
 tail -f run_MPI4_OMP8.out/LOG/l-*_CPU_1
 ```
-to monitor the progress in the master thread (`Ctrl+C` to exit).
+to monitor the progress in the master thread (`Ctrl+c` to exit).
 As you can see, the run takes some time, even though we are using minimal parameters.

 Meanwhile, we can run other jobs increasing the parallelisation.
 Let's employ 16 MPI tasks / GPUs (i.e., 4 nodes on Leonardo).
 To this end modify the `job_parallel.sh` script changing